hzeller/rpi-rgb-led-matrix/README.md

 the boards in a square, we get a logical display of 64x64 pixels.

-For convenience, we should only deal with the logical coordinates of 64x64 pixels in our program: implement a `Canvas` interface to do the coordinate mapping.
-Have a look at `class LargeSquare64x64Canvas` for an example and see how it is delegating to the underlying RGBMatrix with changed coordinates.
+For convenience, we should only deal with the logical coordinates of 64x64 pixels in our program: implement a `CanvasTransformer` interface to do the coordinate mapping.
+Have a look at `class LargeSquare64x64Transformer` for an example and see how it is delegating to the underlying RGBMatrix with changed coordinates.

 Here is how the wiring would look like: